LaunchCodeEducation/lchs/src/chapters/html/structure.rst

 HTML Structure
 ==============

-.. index:: ! head , ! title , ! html , ! doctype , ! body
+.. index:: ! head, ! title, ! html tag, ! doctype, ! body

-Programmers should follow certain rules about how to structure an HTML file.
-The rules about how to structure an HTML file and the tags used to lay out this structure are vital to the browser being able to render the page.
+To make sure their web pages work as planned, programmers should follow certain rules about how to organize an HTML file.
+These rules, and the tags used within the HTML structure, are vital to make sure all browsers render the page correctly.

 Structure Rules
 ---------------

-When it comes to laying out the overarching structure of an HTML file, a programmer should follow 5 rules:
+For the overall structure of an HTML file, a programmer should follow 5 rules:

-1. Every HTML file needs a ``DOCTYPE`` tag, specifying the HTML version used.
+#.
+Every HTML file needs a ``DOCTYPE`` tag, which identifies the version of
-   When using the current version of HTML, the ``DOCTYPE`` tag is simple to remember as it is: ``<!DOCTYPE html>``.
+   HTML to use.
+The syntax ``<!DOCTYPE html>`` selects the current version of HTML by default.

+   .. admonition:: Note

-   This is one of few tags that does not require a closing tag.
+      ``DOCTYPE`` is one of few tags that does not require a closing tag.

-2. The ``<html>`` tag denotes the beginning and end of the HTML the programmer has written.
+#.
+The ``<html>`` tag marks the beginning and end of the HTML code written by
+   the programmer.
-3. The ``<head>`` tag contains data about the web page.
+#.
+The ``<head>`` tag contains data about the web page.
+Most of this data will
+   NOT be seen by visitors to the web page.
-4. The ``<body>`` tag contains everything that appears on the page of the document.
+#.
+The ``<body>`` tag contains everything that appears in the browser when the
+   page is viewed.
-5. The ``<title>`` tag goes in the ``<head>`` of the document and browsers require it.
-It gives the title of the web page that appears in the tab.
+#.
+The ``<title>`` tag goes in the ``<head>`` of the document, and browsers
+   require it.
+We see the ``title`` of a web page in its browser tab.

+   .. todo:: Add screenshot of some tab titles.

-Here is an example of the structure of an HTML page based off of these rules:
+Here is the structure for an HTML page that follows these rules:

 .. sourcecode:: html
    :linenos: